Indianapolis Personal Injury Lawyer

 Our firm routinely works on personal injury cases in Indianapolis.
 While we know the ins and outs of personal injury law in Indiana, we know you may not be aware of what kinds of accidents warrant a personal injury claim.
 Some of the types of accidents we regularly handle include the following:

-- Motor Vehicle Crashes – These accidents occur when a collision occurs between any combination of cars, tractor-trailers, public transportation vehicles, and motorcyclists.
+- Motor Vehicle Crashes – These accidents occur when there is a collision between any combination of cars, tractor-trailers, public transportation vehicles, and motorcyclists.

-- Dog Bites – Attacks by canines are handled under the “one bite” rule, which means the dog owner must have had reason to believe the dog was aggressive and made reasonable efforts to secure the animal.
+- Dog Bites – Attacks by canines are handled under the “one-bite” rule, which means the dog owner must have had reason to believe the dog was aggressive and made reasonable efforts to secure the animal.
 Victims can recover compensation for their injuries from the dog’s owner.

 - Defective Products – If a consumer product malfunctions, causing someone attempting to use the product harm, the victim can seek compensation from various parties in the product’s chain of distribution.

-- Work and Construction Accidents – In cases in which you are injured on the job, you can collect workers compensation benefits or, in some cases, file a personal injury claim.
+- Work and Construction Accidents – In cases where you are injured on the job, you can collect workers compensation benefits or, in some cases, file a personal injury claim.
 An injury lawyer in Indianapolis can help with both endeavors.

 If you’ve been seriously injured in any of the above accidents—or any other type of accident—and aren’t sure whether you can move forward with an Indianapolis personal injury claim, reach out to an experienced attorney to discuss the unique details of your case.

 Determining fault is critical to the success of your Indianapolis personal injury claim.
 The person or entity that holds liability for your injuries will vary based on the type of accident you were involved in.